Steel wool balun

 Why do people claim steel wool works?

 It's human nature.
 We like simple fast cheap solutions to everything.
 We also don't always know how to measure things and in many cases can't measure things.
 The human emotional side is what allows believing in something even when the science is meaningless or totally wrong.
 This is how all those rumors and folklore like the shielded magnetic loops or parasitics damaging amplifiers get started and why they are difficult to correct.
-It isn't that anyone has a bad intention, they generally just don't measure what they think they are measuring or they misinterpret the cause behind an effect they actually do observe.
+It isn't that anyone has a bad intention, they generally just don't measure what they think they are measuring, or they simply misinterpret the cause behind an effect they actually do observe.

-Hit Counter since 8/18/06
+since 8/18/06